Eat Your Way Around Istanbul: 10 Dishes Not to Miss

 Filling one’s belly in Istanbul is not challenging as long as you are a carnivore, but finding an impressive place to eat is not so simple.
 If one comes to Istanbul from any Western country with a sizable Turkish population and sticks to only the restaurants into which they are reeled by the first man who doesn’t shake a menu at them and block their path down whatever clogged alleyway they happen to be roaming hungrily, one will quickly come to the conclusion that Turkish food is best served outside of Turkey.
-But that is really not the case, really.
+But that is really not the case.

-Most restaurants with favorable real estate in regards to tourists tend to be generic and aim at luring in customers by means of tacky décor and large women in village costumes kneading wads of dough through observational windows.
+Most restaurants with favorable real estate, in regards to tourists, tend to be generic and aim at luring in customers by means of tacky décor and large women in village costumes kneading wads of dough through observational windows.
 Their purpose is to bring in one-time customers rather than have people coming back for quality cuisine.

 The Turkish aesthetic is often to take that which is most beautiful and to hide it somewhere and then to rarely speak about it, and this is also the case with almost all of Istanbul’s finest eateries.
 You will find them unadvertised down dark alleys four floors up in buildings that appear abandoned, and there will be no signs to guide you.
-The only way to go about discovering these places is to befriend local foodies, or to troll blogs or check out websites such as IstanbulEats.
+The only way to go about discovering these places is to befriend local foodies, to troll blogs, or check out websites such as IstanbulEats.

 Now, with that said, here are a few Turkish dishes to guide you as you consume your way through this enchanting metropolis.

 Pronounced chee kooftey, these little wads of spicy deliciousness are easily identifiable on the street – they are those things that look like orange termite mounds into which sizable Turkish men are punching and squeezing.
 Ciğ Köfte literally means “raw meatball,” because in the past these were made with raw minced beef or lamb meat.

 You will find little pyramids of midye almost everywhere in Istanbul.
 They are perennially popular and it is doubtful you will encounter a Turk with anything but pleasant things to say about them.
 They are served fried on skewers and eaten with garlic sauce, or, even better, served stuffed with spiced rice, pine nuts and sometimes raisons, and then handed to you by a man who personally squeezes a jet of lemon juice inside.

 If you ask any Istanbullu the one dish they could not live without, about 6 out of 10 people will tell you Black Sea anchovies, or “hamsi.”
-These miniscule fish are rough the size of a flattened finger and served unvivisected – eyeballs, tailfin, everything – fried and in a generous pile on a platter, or served mixed with rice in a dish called “hamsili pilav” (sardine rice).
+These miniscule fish are roughly the size of a flattened finger and served whole – eyeballs, tailfin, everything – fried and in a generous pile on a platter, or served mixed with rice in a dish called “hamsili pilav” (sardine rice).

 Kokoreç is for those who like to explore the inside of animal with their palate in the same way spelunkers explore caves.
-Originally a dish brought by nomadic Turks from Central Asia, kokoreç essentially consists of lamb – ideally suckling lamb – or goat intestines wrapped in seasoned offal and stuffed with minced hearts, lungs and kidneys, which is then wrapped around a skewer and torrefied over a charcoal fire.
+Originally a dish brought by nomadic Turks from Central Asia, kokoreç essentially consists of lamb – ideally suckling lamb – or goat intestines wrapped in seasoned offal and stuffed with minced hearts, lungs and kidneys, which is then wrapped around a skewer and cooked over a charcoal fire.
 The result is then cleavered into little pieces and seasoned with lemon, olive oil, oregano, salt and pepper and served inside flat bread or on a plate with pickles and garnish.

 Even though Turks refer to Lahmacun as Turkish pizza, I personally would classify the dish more in the burrito family.
 An “oriental” dish served throughout much of the Middle East and the Caucus region, the lahmacun is a soft oval of thin slightly crisped dough that has been painted with spicy sauce, bearded with mince meat, and served with greens and a lemon slice.

-Mantı, which is both the singular and plural form of the word, are basically miniature dumplings containing some variety of minced meat or potato, which is then folded up in dough and either boiled or steamed and blanketed with a generous scoop of yogurt, melted butted and garlic, with a little red pepper debris sprinkled on top.
+Mantı, which is both the singular and plural form of the word, are basically miniature dumplings containing some variety of minced meat or potato, which is then folded up in dough and either boiled, or steamed, and blanketed with a generous scoop of yogurt, melted butted and garlic, with a little red pepper debris sprinkled on top.
 They look like little oragami oracles.

 Sarma, also referred to as dolma (both of which mean “a stuffed thing”), includes a variety of consumables that in some way involve filling being injected into some means of organic wrap, such as stuffed capsicum, stuffed eggplant, etc. Generally, however, the words apply to one strain of this family, i.e. stuffed grape leaves (or stuffed cabbage leaves in the Laz regions along the Black Sea coast).

 It is made of water, violet carrots, turnips, salt and pounded bulgur flour, and is chock full of things that are good for you, like Calcium, Potassium, Iron and lots of Vitamin C. It is often served as a compliment to kebabs or drank in an attempt to soften that affects of a rakı hangover.